hashmapinc/Tempus/docs/datamodel/dataobject.rst

 .. image:: ../_images/datamodel/object-relationships.png
     :align: center

-The Relationships section is where the datamodel object can define how it relates to other objects in the datamodel.
+The Relationships section is where the DataModel Object can define how it relates to other objects in the DataModel.

 At this point, only a ``Parent`` relationship is supported, but more general relationships will be supported in the future.